zoeyespinoza/Youtube-Statistical-Analysis/README.md

    - Build predictive models using historical data to forecast metrics like 'subscribers' and 'video views.'
    - Evaluate the accuracy of the models and make recommendations based on predictions.

-By the end of this project, we aim to empower YouTube content creators and marketers with data-driven strategies to enhance user engagement, improve content quality, and give insight on statistical analysis of the last 10 years.
+By the end of this project, I aim to empower YouTube content creators and marketers with data-driven strategies to enhance user engagement, improve content quality, and give insight on statistical analysis of the last 10 years.

 ## Conclusion
-In this project, we conducted an exploratory data analysis (EDA) and predictive modeling on a dataset containing information about various YouTube channels.
+In this project, I conducted an exploratory data analysis (EDA) and predictive modeling on a dataset containing information about various YouTube channels.
 The dataset covered a wide range of variables, including channel rankings, subscribers, video views, uploads, and demographic details.
-Our primary objectives were to understand the data, perform necessary preprocessing, conduct an exploratory analysis, and create a predictive model for subscribers based on other channel attributes.
+The primary objectives were to understand the data, perform necessary preprocessing, conduct an exploratory analysis, and create a predictive model for subscribers based on other channel attributes.

 Key Steps and Findings:
-Data Cleaning and Preprocessing: We began by cleaning the dataset, addressing issues like missing values, data types, and scaling.
-Additionally, we converted columns to lowercase and snake case for consistency.
+Data Cleaning and Preprocessing: Begin by cleaning the dataset, addressing issues like missing values, data types, and scaling.
+Additionally, converted columns to lowercase and snake case for consistency.

-Exploratory Data Analysis (EDA): We conducted EDA to gain insights into the data.
+Exploratory Data Analysis (EDA): Conducted EDA to gain insights into the data.
 Visualized the distribution of key features, such as subscribers and video views, and observed relationships between variables.
-Notably, we examined demographic factors, such as education enrollment and unemployment rates, and their correlation with subscribers.
+Notably,  examining demographic factors, such as education enrollment and unemployment rates, and their correlation with subscribers.

-Predictive Modeling: To predict subscribers, we created a linear regression model.
-We evaluated the model's performance through cross-validation and visualized the actual vs. predicted subscriber counts.
+Predictive Modeling: To predict subscribers, created a linear regression model.
+Evaluated the model's performance through cross-validation and visualized the actual vs. predicted subscriber counts.

 Challenges: